huaweicloud/huaweicloud-service-broker/cce/README.md

   --set catalog.securityGroupID=$catalog_securityGroupID
 ```

-If you'd like to customize the installation,
-please see the following configurable parameters to see options
-that can be configured during installation.
+please see the following configurable parameters that can be configured during installation.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |